Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Most gymnasts do not drink enough during the day nor at practice.
 Under hydration or dehydration will impair performance, concentration, endurance, and recovery.

 Gymnasts should drink mostly water but it’s also recommended they get at least 2-3 cups of milk (or a fortified plant milk per day, though not nutritionally equivalent) to help meet calcium needs for bone health.
-Whole fruit is preferable to fruit juice from a vitamin/mineral/fiber standpoint, but for high-level gymnasts who need a lot of energy, 100% fruit juice can play a role in the diet.
+Whole fruit is preferable to fruit juice from a vitamin/mineral/fiber standpoint.
+But for high-level gymnasts who need a lot of energy, 100% fruit juice can play a role in the diet.

 A gymnast may also need a sports drink if they are working out 4-5+ hours a day at high intensity in hot/humid climates.
 Or gymnastics facilities without air conditioning, which is common.

-As for gymnasts, caffeine does not provide “real energy” compared to food.
-Although you do get a quick burst of energy from caffeine through adrenaline and mobilized glycogen, this is insufficient if the diet is lacking in energy from food.
+Coffee or energy drinks are not recommended for children under the age of 17 per the American Academy of Pediatrics.
+Caffeine does not provide “real energy” compared to food.
+Although you do get a quick burst of energy from caffeine through adrenaline and mobilized glycogen, this is insufficient if a gymnast’s diet is lacking in energy from food.

 Meals should be consumed about every 4-5+ hours and snacks can be used to bridge in between meals, both to satisfy hunger and also to provide adequate nutrition for the gymnast.